 Unless one was in the armed forces overseas during the period of 1944 through 1949, this music was not heard.
 It wasn't until the 50th anniversary of World War II that the musicians unions and the record companies agreed to waive their ban on the commercial release of these recordings and began transferring the collections of music onto compact disc to sell to the public.

 Funny thing is most of my friends at the time (except for a very few) either barely tolerated or downright hated this music I loved so much.
-Ha!
-One co-worker even said to me, "Dude!
-They're dead!
-How can you listen to dead people?"
+But no matter - I liked it and that's all that mattered to me.

 Though swing continued into the early 1940's, the true age of swing was mainly in the late '30's.
 In fact, in the August 8, 1938 issue of Life Magazine, there was a multi-page article where the author wrote: